Some criteria for regular and Gorenstein local rings via syzygy modules

 Another motivation for Theorem~\ref{thm: I} is to obtain a characterization of Gorenstein local rings via free summands of certain syzygy modules.
 In \cite[Corollary~1.3]{Dut89}, Dutta gave the following characterization of regular local rings.

 \begin{theorem}[Dutta] The local ring $R$ is regular if and only if $\Omega_n^R(k)$ has a non-zero free direct summand for some $n \ge 0$. \end{theorem}

-Inspired by this theorem, in \cite[Theorem~2.4]{Sna10}, Snapp gave a new characterization of CM local rings by proving that $ R $ is CM if and only if for some $ n \ge 0 $, $ \Omega_n^R(R/(\underline{x})) $ has a non-zero free direct summand for some system of parameters $ \underline{x} $ that form part of a minimal set of generators for $ \fm $.
+Inspired by this theorem, in \cite[Theorem~2.4]{Sna10}, Snapp gave a new characterization of CM local rings by proving that $ R $ is CM if and only if for some $ n \ge 0 $, $ \Omega_n^R(R/(\underline{x})) $ has a non-zero free direct summand for some system of parameters $ \underline{x} $ that form part of a minimal set of generators for $ \mathfrak{m} $.
 Let $ \omega $ be a canonical module of $ R $.
-It is well known that $ R $ is Gorenstein \iff $ \projdim_R(\omega) $ is finite, which is equivalent to saying that some syzygy module of $\omega$ is free.
+It is well known that $ R $ is Gorenstein if and only if $ \projdim_R(\omega) $ is finite, which is equivalent to saying that some syzygy module of $\omega$ is free.
 Therefore, in view of the above characterizations, one may pose the following question: If some syzygy module of $ \omega $ has a non-zero free direct summand, then what can be said about the ring?
-As a consequence of Theorem~\ref{thm: I}, we show that $ R $ is Gorenstein \iff $ \Omega_n^R(\omega) $ has a non-zero free direct summand for some $ n \ge 0 $; see Corollary~\ref{cor: criteria Gor syz of can mod}.
+As a consequence of Theorem~\ref{thm: I}, we show that $ R $ is Gorenstein if and only if $ \Omega_n^R(\omega) $ has a non-zero free direct summand for some $ n \ge 0 $; see Corollary~\ref{cor: criteria Gor syz of can mod}.